 All bed linen is 100% linen, we try to use the local production mostly.
 We have here cork, which is really a Portuguese thing.

 Also, we promote here a lot of Natural walks to the ocean.
-We encourage our guests no to use the cars.
-We also prepare our homemade gel for the shower.
+We attempt to encourage our guests no to use cars.
+There is homemade gel for the shower that we prepare

 What does sustainability mean to you?